Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Results

 \subsubsection{Algorithm Details}

-This system is very special, in particular, if the parameters $\theta$ of the policy network is randomly initialized around 0, which is a very common initialization method, then the initialized policy $\pi_{\theta^0}(x) \in \Psi(\Omega)$.
-Therefore, to compare the learning speed of Algorithm~\ref{alg:DPI} and Algorithm~\ref{alg:DGPI2}, both algorithms are implemented to find the optimal policy and value function.
-The value function and policy are represented by 3-layer fully-connected NNs, which have the same architecture except for the output layers.
-For each network, the input layer is composed of the states, followed by 2 hidden layers using exponential linear units (ELUs) as activation functions with $2^8$ units per layer.
-The outputs of the value and policy network are $V(s; \omega)$ and $\pi(s; \theta)$, using softplus unit and linear unit as activation functions respectively.
-The training set consists of $2^8$ states which are randomly selected from the compact set $\Omega$ at each iteration.
-The learning rate $\alpha_{\omega}$ and $\alpha_\theta$ are both set to $0.01$ and the Adam update rule is used to minimize the loss functions.
+This system is very special, in particular, if the weights of the policy NN are randomly initialized around 0, which is a very common initialization method, then the initialized policy $\pi(x;\theta^0) \in \Psi(\Omega)$.
+Therefore, to compare the learning speed of Algorithm~\ref{alg:API} and Algorithm~\ref{alg:RCTAC2}, both algorithms are implemented to find the nearly optimal policy and value function.
+We approximate the value function and policy using 3-layer fully-connected NNs.
+Each NN contains 2 hidden layers with 256 units per layer, activated by exponential linear units (ELUs).
+The outputs of the value and policy network are $V(x; \omega)$ and $\pi(x; \theta)$, using softplus unit and linear unit as activation functions, respectively.
+The training set consists of 256 states which are randomly chosen from the compact set $\Omega$ at each iteration.
+We set the stepsizes $\alpha_{\omega}$ and $\alpha_\theta$ to $0.01$ and employ Adam for NN optimization.